technotherion/MoldArch/README.md

 If not for one of these three reasons, you probably wouldn't want to use Mold Arch.

 ## What's installed on here?
-PC Diagnostic and Repair Tools - e.g. ddrescue,
+PC Diagnostic and Repair Tools - e.g. ddrescue, testdisk, photorec, smartmontools,

-Development Tools - e.g. atom, nodejs
+Development Tools - e.g. atom, nodejs, arduino, processing

 Design/Art Tools - e.g. krita, blender, gimp, inkscape,

-Pen Testing Tools - wireless tools such as airmon-ng, nmap,
+Pen Testing Tools - (mainly)wireless tools such as airmon-ng, nmap,

-Stuff used on a daily basis - firefox, mpv,
+Stuff used on a daily basis - firefox, mpv, calibre, keepass